netcore-jsa/unimus-backup-exporter/README.md

 backup_type
  - "all" will download all backups when the script is run
- - "latest" will download only the when every time the script is run.
+ - "latest" will download only the latest when every time the script is run

 export_type
  - "git" will push the backups to your git repo
- - "fs" will keep the backups on the local fs.
+ - "fs" will keep the backups on the local fs

 In addition to these basic requirements, using git requires some of these additional requirements.

 | Setting             | Value                    |
 | :-----------------  | :----------------------  |